jjyr/jonesforth_riscv/README.md

 The x86 version source code is copied from a mirror repo: https://github.com/nornagon/jonesforth

 The RISC-V version is rewritten by [JJy](https://justjjy.com), mostly modification is in the `jonesforth.S` file.

+> The RISC-V version jonesforth is using RV64 instructions, so the WORD size and alignment is 8 bytes.

 ## Run